23 Home Improvements You Should Never Pay For

 Fix Cracked Grout

 Cracking grout in a newly tiled floor is a real letdown after all the work you put into it.
 The causes could range from a poor grout mix to a lack of expansion joints, to movement of the tiled surface.
 Although it might ultimately be necessary to stiffen the floor, you can first try using caulk as flexible grout.
-Find out more in this comprehensive article.

 Fix a Broken Refrigerator

 Simple fixes for the four most common refrigerator problems: an ice-maker breakdown, water leaking onto the floor, a cooling failure and too much noise.
 Chances are, you can repair the refrigerator yourself, save some money and avoid the expense and inconvenience of a service appointment.

 Fix Holes in Siding

 Nail holes in aluminum and vinyl siding are tough to repair without replacing the entire piece, but a squirt of color-matched caulk from a siding supplier will fix the siding holes for a lot less money and aggravation.